AMAMazing/AMAMazing/README.md

 </div>

 # 🚀 About Me
-I'm an independent programmer and entrepreneur passionate about crafting elegant solutions through code.
+I'm an independent programmer, freelancer and entrepreneur passionate about crafting elegant solutions through code.
 I specialize in developing AI tools, automation scripts, and web applications that enhance productivity and efficiency.

 Currently focused on: